catspeed-cc/tokenserver-debian/README.md

 ## Docker tags
 - catspeedcc/tokenserver-debian:latest - tag for latest version, can include minor version bumps (Ex. v0.50 -> v0.51)
 - catspeedcc/tokenserver-debian:stable - tag for stable version, only includes major version bumps (Ex. v1.00 -> v2.00 - COMING SOON!)
+- catspeedcc/tokenserver-debian:v0.52 - fixed gluetun - added sleep for gluetun init
 - catspeedcc/tokenserver-debian:v0.51 - fixed JSON output
 - catspeedcc/tokenserver-debian:v0.50 - initial image

 ## Releases

-- v0.51 is now released.
+- v0.52 is now released.
 You can find it on the releases/tags page.
-Includes JSON fix.
+Includes gluetun fix.

+The issue with gluetun was the git clone of the token generator was failing due to the VPN not being fully initialized.
+I have added a 30 second sleep which solves the issue.
+You will have to wait at least 30 seconds before tokens start to generate.

+**Note:** gluetun has been included in the example.
+Tokens must be generated from the same IP that you are accessing content from.
+In this case, we show example for gluetun because catspeed fork uses gluetun.
+You still have to select the proper server.
+If you are using catspeed fork, it has a better example in that repository.

+## Dockerhub notes

 Even if you use the dockerhub image, you still require the git repository so you may as well clone it:
 ```
 git clone https://github.com/catspeed-cc/tokenserver-debian
 ```
 This is due to the volumes linking to the token-data/ directory.
 Nothing I can do about it.

-#### Token server will be compatible with other forks, as long as you know how to program in the API request and extraction of tokens from the JSON response.

 ## Documentation